Alloy Wheel Fitment Guide - Alloy Wheels Explained

 Altering the Offset Using Wheel Spacers

-Wheel spaces are used to reduce the offset of a wheel if it’s too high for your vehicle.
+Wheel spacers are used to reduce the offset of a wheel if it’s too high for your vehicle.
 You would not use it if the offset was too low.
-Basically, spacers push the wheel further out until it sits correctly in relation to the vehicle’s arches and bodywork, allowing you to fit wheels to your car that aren’t made in direct fitment to the vehicle.
+Basically, spacers push the wheel further out until it sits correctly in relation to the vehicle’s arches and bodywork, allowing you to fit wheels to your car that isn't made in direct fitment to the vehicle.
 If spacers are required, we will inform you.

 The Width & Diameter of a Wheel